jalajdeveloper/complex_structure/README.md

 ## Design assumptions made
 I made assumption that i should use get api to check in movie exist in watch list or not.

+## Note

+This express sever will not work on the free tier services like render or vercel because of the cluster node module .
+Because they only provide 10% of single cpu core usage.
+So if you're willing to provide me a paid server so i can make it work.
+Without cluster its working fine on free tier services.